mongodb/specifications/source/unified-test-format/unified-test-format.rst

   overall, i.e., receiving the termination request MUST NOT by itself be considered an error.

-The exact mechanism by which the termination signal is delivered to the unified test runner, including the respective API, is left to the driver.
+The exact mechanism by which the workload executor requests termination of the loop in the test runner, including the respective API, is left to the driver.

 An example of this operation follows::